masc-ucsc/docs/docs/pyrope/05b-statements.md

 ## Gate statements (`when`/`unless`)

-Simple statement like assignments, variable/type definitions, and function calls can be gated or not executed with a `when` or `unless` statement.
+A simple statement like assignments, variable/type definitions, and function calls can be gated or not executed with a `when` or `unless` statement.
 This is similar to an `if` statement, but the difference is that the statement is in the current scope, not creating a new scope.
 This allows cleaner more compact